tianqinglong/academic-kickstart/content/post/jci-1-dfs.md

     _pathSum(root, sum, curList, totalList)
     return totalList
 ```
 This solution is acceptable and a lot of answers in the discussion section are using this approach.
-However, a better solution is available [here](https://www.educative.io/courses/grokking-the-coding-interview).
+However, a better solution using __backtracking__ is available [here](https://www.educative.io/courses/grokking-the-coding-interview).

 In this problem, we do not need the recursive function to return anything.
 The list ``totalList`` takes the role as the output of the recursive function.
 We only need to tell the function when to stop.